What are IRS Penalties for Late Filing and Payment of Federal Taxes

 The standard date given for payment and filing of federal tax by the IRS is April 18.
 However, in a situation where you can’t keep up with the deadline, there’s an opportunity for filing an extension up to October 15.

-However, depending on the state you’re residing in, the deadline can vary.
-Not all states are adhering to the April 18 deadline, for example, Louisiana’s is May 15, Virginia’s is May 1, while Iowa and Delaware’s deadlines are April 30.
+However, the deadline can vary depending on the state you’re residing in.
+Not all states adhere to the April 18 deadline; for example, Louisiana’s is May 15, Virginia’s is May 1, and Iowa and Delaware’s deadlines are April 30.

 In this article, I’ll be sharing with you how unfiled returns or late payments are being punished by the IRS and ways not to find yourself defaulting.